EscanBE/go-ienumerable/README.md

 // "Hello World"
 ```

+## Notice about some missing methods:
+Due to limitation of Go that does not allow generic type in struct method, the following methods are defined in `helper` package as utility methods, instead of attaching directly into the IEnumerable instance:
+- Chunk
+- Zip

+Example: ❌ instance.Chunk(size:2) | ✅ helper.Chunk(instance, size:2)

 ## Notices about value comparison:
 Some `IEnumerable[T]` methods like `Order`, `Distinct`, `Except`, `Union`, `Intersect`,... need value comparator to compare between each element in the sequence and the `IComparer[T]` is needed.